damos/opengolf-app/README.md

 # Open Golf GPS
-Simple Open Source golf GPS app.
-Allows users to create their own course definitions and Free Roam allows users to use the app without having a course defined.
+Simple open source golf GPS app.
+Users can create their own course definitions and Free Roam mode allows users to use the app without having a course defined.

 Currently supports a VERY limited golf course database of courses I personally play regularly.
-A future vision for this app would be to the courses users have defined and create a large aggregate database.
+A future vision for this app would be to collect the courses users have defined and create a large aggregate database.

-App is available here: https://play.google.com/store/apps/details?id=ca.dait.opengolf.app
+App is available here (US and Canada only): https://play.google.com/store/apps/details?id=ca.dait.opengolf.app